Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce RTX 3080 12 GB should be quite a bit faster than the Geforce GTX 690 in general. (explain)
+Memory BandwidthThe GeForce RTX 3080 12 GB should theoretically perform a lot faster than the Geforce GTX 690 in general. (explain)

-Texel RateThe GeForce RTX 3080 12 GB is a lot (approximately 51%) better at AF than the Geforce GTX 690. (explain)
+Texel RateThe GeForce RTX 3080 12 GB is much (about 51%) better at texture filtering than the Geforce GTX 690. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison